-After the Emerging Researchers' Conference, ERC presenters are invited to hand in full papers, which are reviewed by a committee.
+After the Emerging Researchers' Conference, ERC presenters are invited to hand in full papers, which undergo a double-blind peer review process by a committee.

-A paper can be submitted by more than one person (to a maximum of 3), but the first/leading author must have presented their paper at the Emerging Researchers' Conference.
+A paper can be submitted by more than one person (to a maximum of 3), but the first/leading author must be an emerging researcher and must have presented their paper at the Emerging Researchers' Conference.

 Therefore all first authors

 - must be currently enrolled in a PhD programme or

 - must have finished their PhD not longer than 5 years ago and must be in the early stage of their careers (no professors).